CALewis1955/Philly-Crime-Incidents/README.md

 The general public views crime as a pervasive and enduring problem in America's large cities.
 Philadelphia, in particular, has gained notoriety as the home of the East Coast's largest open-air drug market, an area of the city where opiate addicts and drug dealers congregate to supply this life-destroying addiction.
 Politics and the presidential election cycle have intentionally provoked public anxiety about rising crime.

 This project seeks to determine whether the fears are justified or, instead, are misplaced.
-From polic incident reports we can determine whether reported incidents of crime are increasing, the severity of those crimes, and the relative safety of various neighborhoods in the city.
+From police incident reports we can determine whether reported incidents of crime are increasing, the severity of those crimes, and the relative safety of various neighborhoods in the city.

 ## Data Source